Sledmine/mercury/GETTING-STARTED.md

 In order to install Mercury you need to download the installer from the [GitHub releases page](https://github.com/Sledmine/Mercury/releases/).

-Make sure that your downloading the latest version available, installation is pretty straightforward, look for the installer that matches your operative system.
+Make sure that you are downloading the latest version available, installation is pretty straightforward, look for the installer that matches your operative system.

 ## On Windows